Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 As you might have read, this project grabs schema files from mozilla, parses them and then spits out typescript files.
 Here is a list of all folders and files in this project:
 - schemas: schema .json files downloaded from various sources.
-- lib: generated typescript definition files and one manually written file (index.js)
+- out: generated typescript definition files.
 - src: source for commandline commands to fetch and validate schemas, and to generate typescript files.
 - `fixes/<namespace>.json`: fixes for schema files.. see below.